dgaines2/vasp_manager/README.md

 This package serves to automate `VASP` calculations.
 We include calculation modes `"rlx-coarse"`, `"rlx-fine"`, `"static"`, `"bulkmod"`, `"bulkmod_standalone"`, and `"elastic"`.
-Each mode has its own configuration settings `vasp_manager/config/calc_config.json` with sensible defaults, but these can be easily customized by the user.
+Each mode has its own configuration settings in `calc_config.json` with sensible defaults, but these can be easily customized by the user.

 ## Calculation Modes